 Before Rule 34 was created in 2010, each court was free to come up with its own criteria for waiver of the filing fee.
-There was no statewide uniformity.
-There was also a lot of confusion.
-Now the same rule will apply to courts statewide.
+There was a lot of confusion.
+Now the same rule applies to courts statewide.

 Some courts used to charge you a small fee to even file a fee waiver request.
 That is no longer allowed.

 Different courts made different decisions on which fees and costs would be waived.
-Under GR 34, ALL mandatory fees and costs must be waived.
+Under GR 34, courts must waive ALL mandatory fees and costs.

-Different courts used to have different definitions of who could receive a waiver.
-The rule changes that.
-ALL courts must use its definition of eligibility.
+Different courts used to have different definitions of who could get a waiver.
+Now ALL courts must use its definition of eligibility.

-Most people must pay a filing fee ranging from $36 to $280 to begin a family law case.
-The amount of the fee depends upon the type of case and the county.
+Most people must pay a filing fee ranging from $36 to $280 to start a family law case.
+The amount of the fee depends on the type of case and the county.
 (The filing fee for modifications in some counties is $36.
-The fee for filing a dissolution action in some counties is $200.00.)
+The fee for filing a dissolution action in some counties is $200.)

-You can ask to waive other fees that are "a condition precedent to securing access to judicial relief."
+You can ask the court to waive other fees that are "a condition precedent to securing access to judicial relief."
 Those fees include, but are not limited to: